AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 1. Subject described too generically

-A young woman — there are millions of valid renderings of “young woman” in the training data.
-The model picks one at frame 1, then drifts toward others mid-clip because the prompt does not anchor any specific identity.
+A young woman matches millions of valid renderings in the training data.
+The model picks one at frame 1, then drifts toward others mid-clip because nothing anchors a specific identity.

-How to spot it: Count specific identity descriptors in your prompt (hair color, age, clothing, distinctive feature).
+How to spot it: count specific identity descriptors in your prompt (hair color, age, clothing, distinctive feature).
 Under 3 specifics is morphing-prone.
+In practice, prompts with only 2-3 character details hold consistent far less reliably than ones anchored to a native reference image — text-only specifics help, but a bound reference is what pushes consistency high.

 2. Clip too long for identity coherence